 However, there is a way that you can use both networks with a single device.
 You can follow this guide to do it manually.
 Otherwise, you need to buy an adapter that is compatible with both Wi-Fi and Bluetooth networks.

 Difference Between Wi-Fi Adapter & Bluetooth Adapter

-Not only the shape and the signal type, but we also need to consider various factors to find out the exact difference between the USB Wi-Fi and Bluetooth adapter.
+Not only the shape and the signal type, we also need to consider various factors to find out the exact difference between the USB Wi-Fi and Bluetooth adapters.

 Here I provide the table to find and understand them easily.
 Also, under the table, a detailed comparison will be there.

 |Function in a Device||A computer can connect to the internet with a Wi-Fi adapter.||A computer can act as a host to other Bluetooth devices like headphones, mobile, etc, to connect to it.|